shvuzik/engine-V-simulator/README.md

 Designed from scratch on saturday, simulator to pass the RISCV requirements as set by the RISCV SoftCPU Contest 2018.

-Compiled with Delphi XE7, should compile under Tokyo too, but not tested.
+Compiled with Delphi XE7, should compile under Tokyo too, but not tested get [Delphi Community Edition](https://www.embarcadero.com/products/delphi/starter/free-download) if you want to try out.

 Test binaries included.

 Status:
 * passes all RV32I tests except misaligned load-store (not implemented)